certusone/kb/docs/_sources/validator_ha.rst.txt

   expected due to stateful connections and the P2P nature of the Tendermint network.
   You need to ensure that the actual processes (and ideally the physical hosts) are stopped.

-- You need to synchronously synchronize block height/round/step to your standby node or risk double signing due to a race condition during failover or someone tricking your node.
+- You need to synchronize block height/round/step of the last signature to your standby node or risk double signing due to a race condition during failover or someone tricking your node.
 Do not use shared or replicated storage - it's hard to reason about and introduces an additional point of failure (see our response in `this forum thread
   <https://forum.cosmos.network/t/backing-up-validator-server-physical-data-center/751/2?u=certus_zl>`_).

-- Pacemaker/Corosync aren't designed to work across high latency network, so this setup won't scale beyond a single data center or even metro network (the corosync protocol expects latencies <2ms).
+- Pacemaker/Corosync aren't designed to work across high latency networks, so this setup won't scale beyond a single data center or even metro network (the corosync protocol expects latencies <2ms).

 .. _Pacemaker/Corosync: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/high_availability_add-on_overview/ch-introduction-haao